-More than 90 major corporates including Microsoft, Starbucks, Ford, Honda, Coca-Cola, Conagra have joined hands to pull advertising from Facebook, as part of the ‘Stop Hate for Profit’ campaign.
+In June- July 2020 more 100 major corporates including Microsoft, Starbucks, Ford, Honda, Coca-Cola, Conagra joined hands to pull advertising from Facebook, as part of the ‘Stop Hate for Profit’ campaign.
 This comes on the growing concern over Facebook’s inability to properly rein in hate speech and disinformation being shared on the platform.

-Probably this is the first time so many advertisers have joined hand for such a cause.
+Probably this was the first time so many advertisers had joined hand in such an organised manner for a cause.
 This also brings the spotlight on the menace of the mis-information and fake news which today goes viral courtesy the social media.

 The power of media has always been there to spread news/information and help build perception but today (digital) media is not only acting as a media but is defining the message.
 In India with more than half a billion (504 million) active internet users, who are five years or above, the digital world has the potential to reach more than half the population directly and act like a force-multiplier in all kinds of messaging.
 India is also the largest number of social media users in the world across platforms such as Facebook, YouTube, Instagram, WhatsApp, ShareChat and the banned TikTok.